calphool/TRS80MXS/README.md

 Build Notes
 ===========

+May 31, 2019

+I just uploaded a demo program that plays a J.S.
+Bach tune - Invention 13.
+[Here's a video of it playing.](https://www.youtube.com/watch?v=8Pr8rdETvlA)  The player isn't quite perfect (some slight timing issues), but it's certainly recognizable.
+I used a preprocessor that's located in the OSX code that reads a midi file and turns it into an array of structures.
+This isn't quite ideal.
+It would probably be better to merge the two so that the TRS-80 can directly play midi files.
+I may go ahead and piece that together over the weekend if I can get the midifile cpp code to compile on z88dk (the compiler I'm using for the TRS-80).

 May 27, 2019

 I got some of the sound code working.
 It took a while to figure out what was going on in playnote.c.
 One of the big pains in